loopbackio/loopback.io/pages/en/lb2/Operation-hooks.md

 * `instance` - the model instance that was saved.
 The value is an instance of `Model` class and contains updated values computed by datastore (for example, auto-generated ID).

 {% include note.html content="
-The after save hook returns the changes made to `ctx.instance` to the caller (REST client), but does not persist them to the database!" %}
+The after save hook returns the changes made to `ctx.instance` to the caller (REST client), but does not persist them to the database!
+" %}

 * Partial update of more model instances via `Model.updateAll`:
 * `Model` - the constructor of the model that will be saved.
 * `where` - the where filter describing which instances were queried.
 See caveat below.
 * `data`- the (partial) data applied during the update.

-{% include important.html content="
 You cannot reliably use the \"where\" query in an after save hook to find which models were affected.
 Consider the following call:

 ```javascript
 MyModel.updateAll({ color: 'yellow' }, { color: 'red' }, cb);
 ```

-At the time the \"after save\" hook is run, no records will match the query `{ color: 'yellow' }`." %}
+At the time the \"after save\" hook is run, no records will match the query `{ color: 'yellow' }`.

 The `after save` hook provides the `ctx.isNewInstance` property whenever `ctx.instance` is set, with the following values: